 |Image courtesy IKV — the Institute for Plastics Processing at RWTH Aachen University/congerdesign.|

-Conventional SiOx coatings are not resistant to the aggressive caustic soda used to wash returnable bottles, however, and IKV and KHS Corpoplast GmbH have developed a coating system using sodium hydroxide (NaOH), which is capable of withstanding the washing process.
+Conventional SiOx coatings are not resistant to the aggressive caustic soda used to wash returnable bottles, however, and IKV and KHS Corpoplast GmbH have developed a coating system that is capable of withstanding the washing process.
 This paves the way for more frequent reuse without reducing the barrier properties of the container.

 The PECVD gas barrier coating technology for reusable PET bottles has been nominated for the German Raw Materials Efficiency Prize by the Federal Ministry for Economic Affairs and Energy for outstanding products, processes, and research results.

 The German deposit system for PET bottles distinguishes between single- and multi-use, or returnable bottles.
 Single-use PET bottles are, after collection, shredded and prepared for recycling.
 However, this does not represent a completely closed cycle, because only 30% of the processed PET is used for the production of new PET single-use bottles, said the announcement.

 This is due, among other things, to the fact that PET can only be recycled a maximum of 10 times, as the molecule chains are shortened with each processing operation.
 In turn, this leads to a deterioration of the material’s properties.
 The remaining 70% is used for things such as textiles and can no longer be recycled into bottles.
 In 2018, 72% of all non-alcoholic beverages in Germany were sold in single-use PET bottles.
 This is the equivalent of 16.4 billion single-use PET bottles or 394,000 tonnes of newly produced PET in Germany per year, assuming that all the bottles are 0.5-liter PET bottles weighing 24 grams.